Trust and security

 Furthermore, we collect a few words before and after the highlighted term (100 characters) when a user accepts an alternative or chooses to ignore a highlighted term.
 This allows us to learn in what context a term should or should not be highlighted.
 Paid users can choose to disable context collection, f.e. if there are legal requirements.

-By also collecting which alternative users accept, we can also learn in what context which alternative is the most appropriate one to be able to change the sort order of the alternatives and which alternatives should or should not be listed (we currently limit ourselves to maximum 5 alternatives for usability reasons).
+By collecting which alternative users accept, we can also learn in what context which alternative is the most appropriate.
+We use this information to be able to change the sort order of the alternatives and which alternatives should or should not be listed (we currently limit ourselves to maximum 5 alternatives for usability reasons).

 Improve the product quality